 Two semesters prior to the planned graduation, all students must officially apply for graduation by completing a graduation application.
-The completed application and a non-refundable graduation fee, payable in the Office of the Registrar, are required and necessary for processing the degree audit and for ordering diplomas.
+The completed application is required and necessary for processing the degree audit and for ordering diplomas.
 Students who do not graduate in the semester for which they file the graduation application must notify and make alternate arrangements with the Office of the Registrar.